LISTS OF FAVOURITES

 10) African Music : It's got rhythm.

-Traditional Folk - Tunes which are simpler, more memorable and more beautiful than those of any other musical genre, and melodies which are often more poignantly sentimental
+Traditional Folk - Melodies which are simpler, more memorable and more beautiful than those of any other musical genre, and lyrics which are often more poignantly sentimental

 ROAST LAMB : My mum used to do this to perfection.
 A Sunday roast, with crispy roast potatoes and soft mashed potatoes, peas and sweetcorn.
 Maybe cauliflower cheese, and thick brown gravy.
 Just thinking about it makes me really yearn for it one more time.
 It has been 16 long years.